 The Swedish Lifestyle

 Swedes are all about making the most out of everything and enjoying life.
 With four distinct seasons, there is a variety of activities to enjoy throughout the year.
-Outdoor activities such as skiing, kayaking, berry picking, hiking, are just a few things Swedes enjoy.
+Outdoor activities such as skiing, kayaking, berry picking, and hiking are just a few things Swedes enjoy.
 Regardless of the season, fika is always a favorite among locals.
 Fika is much more than having a coffee though.
 It is a reason to set aside a moment for quality time.
 Even in the winter cold around Christmas time, people sit down - inside or outside - to enjoy a fika and a talk.
-Equality is also an important part of the Swedish lifestyle, especially parental leave.
-It can be seen in the many prams being wheeled around by men, not just women.
-It’s great to see!

 Photo: Tove Freij/mediabank.visitstockholm.com